The Coast has many romantic restaurants. I share top 10 romantic restaurants that you will find at the coast

 Website: Nautilus Restaurant – Kilifi

-Tip: Try their oysters harvested fresh from the rocks and noodles with lemon crab and cherry tomatoes, with prawn madras.
+Tip: Try their oysters harvested fresh from the coral rocks and noodles with lemon crab and cherry tomatoes, with prawn madras.

 6. Floating Restaurant – Lamu

 The Lamu Floating Bar and restaurant is located in the middle of the Indian Ocean, in between Shela Island and Lamu Old Town.
 This bar is created in a unique way in that it is made from pontoons and over 200 plastic drums like structures which makes the restaurant stay intact in one place.

 It is built near a mangrove to prevent the winds from blowing it.
 There is a bar with drinks put in ice coolers because there is no electricity.
 The restaurant mainly contains sea food and the local Swahili and Kenyan popular dishes such as nyama choma.

 They also offer fishing services, if you love fishing, you can come over to the restaurant, catch the fish and then prepare it.
 As you have dinner you can also enjoy the sunset cruise with amazing views of the sunset over the ocean.